 The links in the post below may be affiliate links.
 For more information, please read our disclosure

-You want for your teen to have a college education and wish you could pay for it, but you just can’t.
+You want for your teen to have a college education and wish you could pay for it, but you have no money for it.
 Don’t give up!
 Instead, let’s consider a new action plan to help them pay for college.
 It’s going to involve communication and the earlier you can start it, the better.

-Not just do I wish this is something my parents had worked through with me, but over the years I’ve volunteered with my alma mater to speak with graduating high school seniors in my local area.
+Over the years I’ve volunteered with my alma mater to speak with graduating high school seniors in my local area.
 These are teens that had already been accepted by the university.
-My role, as an alumna, was to answer any questions they had about college life at my alma mater.
+My role was to answer questions they had about college life at my alma mater.
 Sadly, some of these high school seniors said they were not sure if they could attend as they were only just discovering their parents could not afford to help them pay for college.

 College costs vary widely